-Housing Associations, the Council and the Council's housing company Oxford City Housing Ltd (OCHL) have built on average 73 affordable homes per year in the last ten years.
-This is not enough to meet demand, especially when taking into account that the Council has lost a total of 248 properties through the Right to Buy over the same decade.
+Housing Associations, the Council and the Council's housing company OX Place (formerly Oxford City Housing Ltd, or OCHL) have built on average 91 affordable homes per year in the last twelve years.
+This is not enough to meet demand, especially when taking into account that the Council has lost a total of 295 properties through the Right to Buy over the same period.